Zequez/logseq-vault/pages/Storyworlds.md

 		- Or I am aware of the purpose of my story and I enter [[Extraordinary Human Relationships]].
 - The [[Context]] of Archetypal Relationship has such clarity about story making that stories become alike waves in the ocean, and you can surf them or let them crash purposelessly.
 The wave does not automatically drag you along.
 - Freedom from meaningfulness of stories does not imply freedom from stories.
 There will always be stories.
 You may as well use stories that let you walk through your day with some bounce in your step.
+	- You could make up an entirely new Responsible Story story right now that releases you from being a victim of all of your previous victim stories.
+		- “I am so grateful for everything that has happened to me so far, no matter how painful it was at the time, because what happened has given me the wisdom to make better choices now.”
 -
 -